 - Each item in your report you dispute

-- State the facts regarding those items
+- Detailed facts regarding those items

-- Explain why you dispute the information
+- An explanation of why you're disputing the information

 You may also consider including a copy of your identification, proof of address like a utility bill and copies of any relevant documents, such as bills or receipts, to back up your claim about the information being incorrect.